 OPTION 1 (recommended): Create a new "Version Control" module, that applies to Version.
 Create 1 new line item for each different set of formulaic logic you want to apply.

 This can be as simple as Actual and Budget.

-Or you can create other conditions like "Is Other?", and associate multiple version with it, because multiple versions should use the same formula.
+Or you can create other conditions like "Is Plan?" or "Is Other?", and associate multiple versions with one of them, because multiple versions should use the same formula.

 Now that you have that set up, go to your module where you want to apply the version-specific formulas to a particular line item, and create something like the following, using conditional statements that check what version the formula is currently applying to (using the line items from our Version Control module), and using differential logic based on the TRUE flags in that Version Control module.
 You will notice that the line item where we're using this formula applies to "All" versions, as seen in the screenshot of the blueprint, below.

 Let's zoom in on the formula there: